seneckymlok/lexxbrush/README.md

 **Hand-airbrushed wearable art — every piece is unique**

 Lexxbrush is a premium streetwear brand based in Slovakia, creating one-of-a-kind, hand-airbrushed garments.
-Each piece is painted entirely by hand, making every item a unique work of wearable art
+Each piece is painted entirely by hand, making every item a unique work of wearable art.

 🔗 **[lexxbrush.eu](https://lexxbrush.eu)**